HaiyangPeng/careyou/README.md

 ## ⚠️ issue status
 - 2025.4.29 fix bug of clearing and stopping op.
 - 2025.5.3 web search supports.
+- 2025.5.5 rag supports. (demo code, needs to be checked)

 ## 🙏 Acknowledgments
 We are grateful to Modelscope for supporting this project with resources.
+The rag codes are based on [EmoLLM](https://github.com/SmartFlowAI/EmoLLM)

 ## 🤝 Contributing
 Feel free to contribute to this project via our [github repo](https://github.com/HaiyangPeng/careyou)